hollowshield/FBLA-Coding-AHS/README.md

 # FBLA-Coding-AHS
-A Repository meant for projects in FBLA-Coding in Apollo High School This will include our side projects
+A Repository meant for projects in FBLA-Coding in Apollo High School.